oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

-If the set of request headers of a batch request are valid the service MUST return a [`200 OK`](#ResponseCode200OK) HTTP response code to indicate that the batch request was accepted for processing, but the processing is yet to be completed.
+If the set of request headers of a batch request are valid the service MUST return a [`200 OK`](#ResponseCode200OK) HTTP response code to indicate that the batch request was accepted for processing, even if the processing is yet to be completed.
 The individual requests within the body of the batch request may be processed as soon as they are received, this enables clients to stream batch requests, and batch implementations to stream the results.